7 Things I Wish I Knew Before Becoming an Occupational Therapist

 Occupational therapy is not always the “sunshine and rainbows” that you read about in the countless news articles touting its frequent rating in the top 10 happiest and least stressful jobs.

-Almost every setting has productivity requirements, with some settings less strict than others.
-So while you do get to provide meaningful treatments and help people achieve their goals, you do have to deal with the struggle of meeting your productivity on a daily basis.
+Almost every OT setting has productivity requirements, with some settings having less strict standards than others.
+So while you do get to provide meaningful treatments and help people achieve their goals, you will likely have to deal with the struggle of meeting your productivity on a daily basis.

 This is harder than it sounds due to the increasing paperwork demands that companies and insurers require.
 Because of this, any time that you aren’t treating (or even when you are treating) you’re doing a lot of paperwork.

-Unrealistic productivity demands and some unethical companies and managers can be the biggest factors for burnout, so after graduation, I advise you to do your due diligence before taking your first job.
+Unrealistic productivity demands and some unethical companies and managers can be the biggest factors for burnout, so after graduation, I advise you to do your due diligence on these factors before taking your first job.

 2. Becoming an occupational therapist is expensive.